|Elevation Gain||3235 feet|

 After this main wreckage the trail opens up to an open field, which to me was just spectacular.
 After the physically demanding trip up Dixon and the emotionally shocking find of the old plane crash, the field is just a nice reset button.
 It was calm and sunny and had a nice breeze blowing through.
 I stopped here for about 10 minutes to eat some snacks and just take in the calmness.
 I really enjoyed this spot.

 Continuing along the path after my break I was surprised to see more airplane wreckage scattered about the field.
 The grass increases in height to about mid waist as you continue through the field and finally you will come to a junction.
 Here you will have an option to go to the Dixon homestead, continue on the Mountain Loop trail, or take the Dragon’s backbone.
 I continued up the loop and then took the Backbone from the north side and looped it back to the south.

-This is the trail where all the best views are but also, for me, it was an extremely challenging trail and for the first time I found myself yelling obscenities at rocks.
+This is the section of Cheyenne Mountain State Park where all the best views are but also, for me, it was an extremely challenging trail and for the first time I found myself yelling obscenities at rocks.